Perpetual Futures Terms of Service

 "Margin" means the collateral (in the Margin Asset) allocated to support open Positions, including to cover potential losses, fees, and other obligations.
 Margin includes both Initial Margin and Maintenance Margin.

-"Margin Asset" means USDC, unless we expressly specify a different Margin Asset for a particular market in the FAQ and Disclosures.
+"Margin Asset" means USDT, unless we expressly specify a different Margin Asset for a particular market in the FAQ and Disclosures.

 "Initial Margin" means the minimum Margin required to open or increase a Position.